Wisconsin May 20, 2015

 2. Wedl's Hamburger Stand (Jefferson)

 No offense to Jefferson, Wisconsin, but I wouldn't have ever known it existed had I not heard rave reviews about Wedl's Hamburger Stand.
-The 8 by 8 foot stand is not much to look at, but the quality burgers speak for themselves.
+The 8 by 8 foot seasonal stand is not much to look at, but the quality burgers speak for themselves.
 Featured on Food Networks 'Travel Channel', Wedl's continues to please tastebuds from across the United States and world.

 3. Late's BBQ (Manitowoc)